andrewthecodertx/6502-Emulator/README.md

 ### Running the Emulator

-#### BenEater System
+#### Eater System

-You can run any assembled program using the `loadbin.php` script located in `src/Systems/BenEater/examples/`.
+You can run any assembled program using the `loadbin.php` script located in `src/Systems/Eater/examples/`.

 1. **Run the BIOS:**
     The BIOS will perform a quick memory test and then wait for you to enter a memory address to jump to.

     ```bash
-    php src/Systems/BenEater/examples/loadbin.php bios.bin
+    php src/Systems/Eater/examples/loadbin.php bios.bin
     ```

 2. **Run Wozmon:**